LavaWaffle/Forza-Test/README.md

 # RomiBot
-Repository for the Romi robot py Pololu for SPIKE 293
+Repository for the Romi robot by Pololu for SPIKE 293

 ## How to use the program
 1. Set up your ROMI robot following the directions in [WPILIB](https://docs.wpilib.org/en/stable/docs/romi-robot/index.html)